uqhwen2/MACAL/README.md

 $ cd text_results
 $ python ibm_all_plots.py
 ```
-The figre will pop up automatically, and also saved locally under the IBM directory
+The figure will pop up automatically, and also saved locally under the IBM directory

 #### Visualization of the Growing Training Set via TSNE